PoC: https://github.com/chebuya/CVE-2024-30850-chaos-rat-rce-poc

 Agent-based XSS (CVE-2024-31839)

-To make the impact of this vulnerability more meaningful (as the previous vulnerability would rely on guessing the RAT operators password), we must chain it with another issue such as authentication/authorization issues, xss, etc
+To escalate the impact of this vulnerability (as the previous vulnerability would rely on guessing the RAT operators password), we must chain it with another issue such as authentication/authorization issues, xss, etc

 When CHAOS generates the RAT agents, it will embed a static JWT token into all of the binaries, which is used to authenticate them into application routes used by RAT agents only.
 The following routes are available to agents.